 Our objective here is to ensure that the accounting records are being maintained accurately and currently and that no anomalous entries appear in cashbooks or financial ledgers.
-The Council uses the RBS Rialtas Omega accounting software to maintain its financial and management accounting records, and we have analysed that system to agree the totals reported on the 2019/20 AGAR.
+The Council uses the RBS Rialtas Omega accounting software to maintain its financial and management accounting records, and we have analysed that system to agree the totals reported on the 2020-21 AGAR.

 We note that all financial management issues, including checking bank reconciliations, are delegated to the Council Matters Committee for detailed scrutiny, with the Minutes of that Committee subsequently being approved by Full Council.
+Independent checks by Councillors have been evidenced by emails given the current restrictions.

-We are concerned to note that, apart from minor Petty Cash holdings, all of the Council's funds are currently held in a single Current Account with HSBC, on which no interest is earned.
-The closing balance at 31 March 2020 stands at £480,140, with a large receipt due in April for the first tranche of the 2020/21 Precept.
-The total, therefore, exceeds the €500,000 (approximately £446,000 at the time of writing) guaranteed by the Financial Services Compensation Scheme, which means that Public funds are being placed at unnecessary risk, albeit low with regard to the financial strength of HSBC.
+We again note that, apart from minor Petty Cash holdings, all of the Council's funds are currently held in a single Current Account with HSBC, on which no interest is earned.
+The closing balance at 31 March 2021 stands at £684,427.